 What benefits will you enjoy after registering your pet as a Therapy Animal?

 After professional training, a handler can take their dog to places with people who need moral support.
 It includes hospitals, nursing houses, schools, various rehabilitation facilities, and others.
-With the help of an animal, it is possible to conduct animal-assisted therapy and decrease the feeling of loneliness, eliminate negative obsessive thoughts, make a socialization process much easier, and simply provide comfort for those who need this.
+With the help of an animal, it is possible to conduct animal-assisted therapy and decrease the feeling of loneliness, eliminate negative obsessive thoughts, make the socialization process much easier, and simply provide comfort for those who need this.

-Trained and registered animals are allowed to become mental health support to those who need it.
+Trained and registered therapy animals are allowed to become mental health support to those who need it.
 They are able to become one of the following types of therapy animals:

 - Therapeutic visitation dogs.
 These mainly visit various rehabilitation facilities together with their owners;

 - Animal-assisted therapy dogs.
 These dogs help patients who are on the way to their full recovery.
-They can help with certain skills, assist in exercising programs, or be there to make it easier to concentrate on the actual tasks;
+They can help with certain skills, assist in exercise programs, or be there to make it easier to concentrate on the actual tasks;

 - Facility therapy dog.
-These dogs constantly live in such places as nurses’ homes and hospitals and help people to go through the hard times and comfort them when it is needed.
+These dogs constantly live in such places as nurses’ homes and hospitals and help people to go through hard times and comfort them when it is needed.